HiltzEM12/trivia_api/backend/README.md

 - Deletes the question with the unique id given in the uri
 - Request Arguments:
     - page: page of questions requested.
 Questions are separated into 10 per page
+- Returns response 404 if question doesn't exist --Returns response 422 if there was a problem deleting the question
 - Returns a json object with the id of the question deleted as well as the a list of the remaining questions:
 ```
 {